|

 a grandfather clock that shot heavy bolts at anyone who went past it.
 In an upstairs toilet, a rather murderous ghoul was

-lurking.
-The Drawing Room The curtains of the drawing room were infested with Doxies and the writing desk had a Boggart in it.
+The curtains of the drawing room were infested with Doxies and the writing desk had a Boggart in it.
 A nest of dead Puffskeins was found in the sofa.
 A tapestry hangs on the wall showing the Black family tree.
 There are dirty, glass-fronted cabinets on either side of the mantlepiece which contain a variety of sinister and Dark Magic

 items which didn't seem to want to leave their shelves.
 These include: